ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-what-is-dsl.md

 ---
-title: Types of UI tests - 2
+title: '[WIP] What is Domain Specific Language?'
-subtitle: Subtitle for "Types of UI tests - 2"
+subtitle: 'Subtitle for "[WIP] What is Domain Specific Language?"'
-categories: [general, types-of-ui-tests]
+categories: [general, dsl]
 author: alex
 ---